Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 ### Execution Table

-An RPC function **never** executes its body immediately since it's being a network construct.
+An RPC function **never** executes its body immediately since the function call really is a stand-in for a network transmission.
 Even a `ServerRpc` called by a host (an instance that is a client and the server at the same time, aka listen server) will not be executed immediately but follow the regular network frame staging first.

 ||Server|Client|Host (Server+Client)|
 |-:|:-:|:-:|:-:|